jeamon/gostream/README.md

     -files     Specify all filenames to stream the output of the execution.
     -save      If present then execution output must also be saved in daily file.
     -console   If present then execution output will also be displayed on terminal.
+    -tasksFile Load commands from the provided file (see "example.file" content).
+    -tasksJson Load commands from the provided json file (see "example.json" content).
+    -tasksToml Load commands from the provided toml file (see "example.toml" content).
+    -tasksYaml Load commands from the provided yaml file (see "example.yaml" content).

 Arguments: